elmerjaen/elmerjaen/README.md

 - 🌱 I'm currently learning everything as much as possible.
 - 👯 I’m looking to collaborate on opensource projects.
-- ⚡ Fun fact: I like to play football

 ## Connect with me: